 I'm working on a number of different design approaches to this project as it will need to be more cost effective if I was to build a larger installation of 100 or more detectors.
 The detectors in the array may be enclosed in a type of bollard lamp post, sphere, something that hangs on a tree or tripod or is put in the ground like a paving block.

-Another aim is also to setup a IoT wireless network linking each detector, so for example 100 detectors spread across a hectare might be monitored live to produce a histogram of activity.
-Further each element of the Cosmic Array is essentially a complete cosmic ray (muon) detector and radiation (gamma) monitor.
-So it can not only be used in a light and sound display but also be used to measure both cosmic ray flux and local background radiation.
-So the design will also include a suitable IoT device so information can be accessed or transferred over a network or the internet.
+Another aim is to setup an IoT wireless network that links each detector, so for example 100 detectors spread across a hectare might be monitored in real time to produce inspiring graphics and music from overall detector activity.
+Further, each element of the Cosmic Array is a complete cosmic ray (muon) detector and also a radiation (gamma) monitor.
+So it is not just limited to a pretty light and sound display, it can also be used to measure both cosmic ray flux and local background radiation levels.
+Allowing the array to collect useful environmental data over a network or the internet.

 Recently I completed a real-time demonstration using 16 Detectors in Adelaide for the Splash Adelaide winter festival on the 2nd and 3rd of September 2017.